Sophie Francis: 2017

-During summer she performed at various festivals in the Netherlands, and the Amsterdam Arena during the Glamour Health Challenge.
-In July she performed at the 2017 edition of the Tomorrowland festival for two days in Belgium.

-In August her first Asia tour took off, touching Myanmar, Thailand, Indonesia, Japan and China.
-A month later she went back to China to perform at Storm Music Festival in Changsha and Shanghai, before heading back to the Netherlands to attend her second ADE, performing 3 times during the week in Amsterdam.
+On May 27, she performed at the Emporium festival in Nijmegen.
+Afterwards, she performed at the Amsterdam Arena during the Glamour Health Challenge.
+Together with Mike Williams, Curbi and Mesto, she also organized benefit concerts for a school in Limburg.
+In July, she performed at the 2017 edition of the Tomorrowland festival for two days in Belgium.
+In August, she embarked on her first Asia tour, with plans to hit various Asian countries such as Myanmar, Thailand, China and Indonesia.
+A month later, she returned to China to perform at Storm Electronic Music Festival in Changsha and Shanghai, before returning to the Netherlands to attend her second ADE, performing three times during the week in Amsterdam.

-In October she started her own radio show, named "Beyond Radio", broadcast weekly by a French and Belgian radio station and on WolfBytes Radio in the United States.
-Every episode, lasting one hour, contains mashups, previews and news about Sophie's career.

-On 10 November her new single "Get over it" was out on the label "Smash the house", celebrated with a release party at the Veltins-Arena in Gelsenkirchen.
+In October, Francis started her own radio show, named "Beyond Radio", broadcast weekly by Radio FG in France and Belgium and by WolfBytes Radio in the United States.
+Every episode, lasting one hour, contains mashups, previews and news about her career.
+On November 10, her single "Get Over It" was released on Dimitri Vegas & Like Mike's label Smash the House, celebrated with a release party at the Veltins-Arena in Gelsenkirchen, Germany.

-Her third Asia tour started with a DJ-set on board of a cruise-ship called "It's the ship", boarding from Singapore and traveling around Asian countries.
-Other stops of the tour were clubs in Shanghai, Ningbo, Jakarta, and Tokyo, where she also celebrated her 19th birthday on 2 December before getting back to Europe.

-2017 ended with two DJ-sets in her second home, South Africa, playing in Cape Town at "Soundscape" on 30 December and at "Secrets of Summer" for New Year's Eve.
+Her third Asia tour started with a DJ set on board of a cruise ship called "It's the Ship", boarding from Singapore and traveling around various Asian countries.
+Other stops of the tour included clubs in Shanghai, Ningbo, Jakarta and Tokyo, where she also celebrated her 19th birthday on December 2 before returning to Europe.
+She ended 2017 with two DJ sets in her former home country, South Africa, playing in Cape Town at Soundscape on December 30 and at Secrets of Summer on New Year's Eve.

 2018

-Her 10th release was out on 26 January.
-"Hearts of gold" is produced on Spinnin' records and contains the vocal feature of Nicole Bus.
-On the same day, Sophie's first official remix is released by Atlantic Records and is the rework of Sam Bruno's "So what".

-In late February she played at a charity event in Eindhoven organized by Rodekruis, the Dutch Red Cross, giving her contribution to raise €24.000 for the kids of Haiti.

-On 9 March the long-awaited vocal version of "Get over it" was released on Smash the house with the voice of Laurell.
+On January 26, 2018, Francis released the single "Hearts of Gold" on Spinnin' Records.
+The singer of the song is Nicole Bus.
+On the same day, her first official remix is released by Atlantic Records and is the rework of "So What" by Sam Bruno featuring Rockie Fresh.
+In late February, she played at a charity event in Eindhoven organized by the Rode Kruis, the Dutch Red Cross, giving her contribution to raise €24.000 for children in Haiti.
+On March 9, a vocal version of "Get Over It" was released on Smash the House featuring the vocals from Canadian singer Laurell.
+Later same month, she performed at the Spinnin' Hotel in Miami during the 2018 Miami Music Week.

+On June 29, her second song featuring the vocals from the Companions' Sasha Rangas, "Stay Up", was released.
+The song received over 13 million streams.
+An official music video for the song was released less than two months later.
+She also played at the Indian Summer Festival in Langedijk.
+In October, she took up participation in an awareness campaign by Dance4Life, for which she became an ambassador.
+That same month, she released "Weekend Love" on Spinnin' Records.
+She also attended the Amsterdam Dance Event in Amsterdam.